falcosecurity/falcosidekick/README.md

   `false`)
 - **ALERTMANAGER_CHECKCERT** : check if ssl certificate of the output is valid (default:
   `true`)
+- **ALERTMANAGER_ENDPOINT** : alertmanager endpoint on which falcosidekick posts alerts, choice is:
+  `"/api/v1/alerts" or "/api/v2/alerts" , default is "/api/v1/alerts"`
 - **ELASTICSEARCH_HOSTPORT** : Elasticsearch http://host:port, if not `empty`,
   Elasticsearch is _enabled_
 - **ELASTICSEARCH_INDEX** : Elasticsearch index (default: falco)